 - 1 teaspoon aloe vera gel

 With clean hands or a brush, apply the mask to the face and eye area.
 Let it dry for at least 15 minutes or up to 30 minutes.
-You may feel the mask tightening your skin, but if it gets uncomfortable, go ahead and remove it with warm water.
+You may feel the mask tightening your skin, but if it gets uncomfortable before the time is up, go ahead and remove it with warm water.

 Tea tree is also an anti-inflammatory [source], calming down skin that’s red and inflamed so that it’s a little less irritated.
-Combined with cucumber, another soothing and hydrating ingredient, this mask soothes angry skin in a jiffy.
+When combined with cucumber, another soothing and hydrating ingredient, this mask soothes angry skin in a jiffy.

-- 2 drops tea tree oil (more may be irritating, so don’t overdo it)
+- 2 drops tea tree essential oil (more may be irritating, so don’t overdo it)

 - ½ peeled cucumber

-Blend all ingredients well and apply to your face with fingertips or facial brush.
-Leave on for 10 to 15 minutes.
+Blend all ingredients well and apply to the face with your fingertips or a facial brush.
+Leave it on for 10–15 minutes.

 - ¼ mashed avocado